BhavanSai12/Java/README.md

 int n=90;//local variable
 } }//end of class
 ```
+## The Final Keyword
+The final keyword is used for variables, classes and methods, which makes them non-changeable (impossible to inherit or override).

+The final keyword is useful when you want a variable to always store the same value, like PI (3.14159...).

+## The final Variables
+When the final keyword is used with a variable, it indicates that the variable is constant and the value of it cannot be reassigned (cannot be changed).

+## BODMAS
+The standard order of evaluating an expression

+- Brackets (B)
+- Orders (O)
+- Division (D)
+- Multiplication (M)
+- Addition (A)
+- Subtraction (S)

 ## Conditional Statements
 In Java control statements are divided into three types.
 They are: